TheThinkingHome/Automations/blueprints/template/battery_sentinel.md

 - **`devices`** the low batteries, each with `name`, `entity_id`, `area`, `level` (null for binary), and `battery_type` if exposed.
 - **`unavailable_count`** / **`unavailable_entities`** the parallel list of in-scope batteries currently `unavailable`, `unknown`, or `missing`, held empty during the startup grace.
 - **`boot_time`** the start time the grace is measured from, or null in `setup_error`.
 - **`last_evaluated`** the timestamp of the most recent evaluation, a heartbeat you can watch to confirm the sensor is still running.
+Stored in UTC; see the timestamp note below.

+### A Note on Timestamps

+The timestamp attributes (`uptime_status`, `boot_time`, `last_evaluated`) are stored in **UTC**, in ISO-8601 form with the offset, for example `2026-06-28T23:26:05+00:00`.
+That is the portable, unambiguous form, and it is what an automation, a dashboard, or a companion blueprint reads.
+To show one in local time on a dashboard, convert it, for example `{{ state_attr('sensor.battery_sentinel', 'last_evaluated') | as_datetime | as_local }}`.

+The optional **debug log line** is the one exception.
+As of 1.0.2-beta it prints its timestamps in your system's local time, since the log is for a person reading it, not for a machine.
+So a time in the log will not match the same field read raw from the attribute: the log is local, the attribute is UTC, and both point at the same instant.
+This split is deliberate, and it is why a quick mental subtraction of a log time against a UTC attribute can look off by your timezone offset.

 ### The `setup_error` State